Implementing arbitrary quantum operations via quantum walks on a cycle graph: Universality and complexity of DTQW-based neural network

 \section{Universality and complexity of DTQW-based neural network}

 The implementation of quantum operations via the DTQW on a cycle graph is one of the primary motivations of our work.
-Although related work has been carried out concerning the DTQW on different graphs \cite{childs2009universal,lovett2010universal}, these only concern about the universality for computation.
-In other words, only the mapping from the initial state to the final state is of interest in these work.
-Hence only a small subspace of the total system for input and output matters in these work, but not the overall Hilbert space.
-In contrast, since we are now concerning the universality of controlling the quantum system, what would happen to the overall Hilbert space has to be taken into our consideration.
-In this section, we investigate the ability of the DTQW on a cycle graph to realize quantum operations in a mathematical way.
-We show that the DTQW on a cycle graph is universal for unitary operations, which is the main theorem of this section.
+The universality of DTQW for quantum computation has been shown in general \cite{childs2009universal,lovett2010universal}.
+While the previous work mainly focuses on the mapping from the initial state to the final state in a certain small subspace of the total system, in this work we take the overall effect on the total system into account.
+In this section, we investigate the capacity and universality of the DTQW on a cycle graph in implementing quantum operations, and show that it is universal for unitary operations, which is the main theorem of this section.

-By saying that the DTQW on a cycle graph is universal, we mean that any unitary operation acting on the overall Hilbert space $\mathcal{H} = \mathcal{H}_c \otimes \mathcal{H}_p$ can be realized by a DTQW.
+By saying that the DTQW on a cycle graph is universal, we mean that any unitary operation on the overall Hilbert space $\mathcal{H} = \mathcal{H}_c \otimes \mathcal{H}_p$ can be realized by a DTQW.
 Hence it is not only universal for computation but also universal for controlling the whole quantum system.
-To be more formal and specific, the following theorem is provided. \begin{thm}[Universality of the DTQW on a cycle graph] For any unitary operator $\hat{V}\in\mathrm{U}(2n)$, there exists a positive integer $T$ and a family of single-site coin operators $\{\hat{c}_x^{(t)}\}\subset\mathrm{U}(2)$ indexed by the set $\{(x,t): 0\leq x<n \mbox{ and } 0\leq t<T\}$ such that the total effect of the $T$-step DTQW is $\hat{V}$, i.e., $\hat{U}_{T,0} = \hat{V}$, as long as $\delta_0 \neq \delta_1$ and $\gcd(|\delta_0 - \delta_1|, n)=1$. \end{thm} \begin{proof}[Proof of Theorem~\ref{thm:universality}] Since every unitary operator can be decomposed into a product of 2-level unitary operators \cite{Nielsen2007Quantum}, we only need to show that Theorem~\ref{thm:universality} stands for $\hat{V}$ of the form
+To be more formal and specific, the following theorem is provided.